mklierman/SSMD/README.md

 - Check that the HTTPS API is enabled (port 7777 by default)
 - Verify firewall settings allow HTTPS connections
 - For local servers, ensure the server is not loading a save game
+- The app will automatically retry failed connections

 ### Authentication Issues
 - Try passwordless login first for unclaimed servers
 - Use admin password for full server control
 - Check server logs for authentication errors
+- Application tokens are recommended for third-party access

 ### API Errors
 - The application displays detailed error messages from the server
 - Check server console for additional error information
 - Ensure server is not in a loading state when making requests
+- Network errors will be automatically retried

+### Validation Errors
+- Ensure server IP is in valid format (e.g., 127.0.0.1 or localhost)
+- Port must be between 1 and 65535
+- Commands are validated to prevent dangerous operations
+- Save names are automatically sanitized

 ## Learn More